New Zealand cricket team in South Africa in 1961–62: Second Test

 The second Test match began on Boxing Day at Wanderers in Johannesburg.
 McGlew again won the toss and chose to bat, John Waite scoring a century in South Africa's first innings score of 322 runs.
 Frank Cameron took five wickets in the innings.
 Rain had restricted play to only 80 minutes on the first day, and New Zealand did not begin their reply until the final session of the second day.
 They scored 223 in their innings, with Godfrey Lawrence taking eight wickets for 53 runs, the best bowling figures in Test matches by a South African fast bowler.
-(Note: As of December 2020 Lawrence's figures remain the best by a South African fast bowler and third best by any type of bowler for the side.
+(Note: As of December 2020 Lawrence's figures remain the best by a South African fast bowler and third best by any type of bowler for the team.
 Spin bowlers Hugh Tayfield and Keshav Maharaj have both taken nine wickets in a Test match innings, Tayfield doing so in 1957 and Maharaj in 2018.)
 Debutant Graham Dowling top scored for New Zealand with 74.

 McGlew declared South Africa's second innings at 178/6, leaving New Zealand with a target of 278 runs in around four hours play.
 They reached 165 runs for the loss of four wickets and the match was drawn, with Wisden lamenting the loss of time to rain on the first day.
 Dowling scored a second half century, with John Reid top scoring with 75 not out.